 When shopping for your wedding dress, know that it may take some time—especially when it comes to finding the right fit for your body type.
-Some brides begin searching for their wedding dress more than a year before the wedding.
-Others mistakenly wait until there’s only two or three months left, only to discover how limited their options have become.
+Some brides begin searching for their wedding dress for more than a year before the wedding.
+Others mistakenly wait until there are only two or three months left, only to discover how limited their options have become.

 According to salon professionals, women’s bodies typically belong to one of four categories: hourglass, triangle, rectangle or inverse triangle.
 Which type you are depends on the relationship of your hips, waist and bosom.

 Our gallery ofwedding dresses pictures

 offers many examples of these and other styles.
 2. Waistline